Tucson Audubon Board of Directors

 Les and his family reside in Tucson, Arizona and is looking forward to semi-retirement and spending more time with our avian friends.
 In his free time Les enjoys birding, photography, hiking, gardening and exploring the wonders of nature with his spouse Bonnie and their four grandchildren.

 Ed became involved with birding in the early 1980’s and took part in the first birdathons held by Tucson Audubon.
-His favorite birding experiences include enjoying Elegant Trogons in Cave Creek, watching condors soar directly overhead on the updraft from a hot hillside in Southern California and taking a very foggy, choppy boat ride to see Atlantic puffins off the coast of Maine.
+His favorite birding experiences include finding Elegant Trogons along Cave Creek, watching condors soar directly overhead on the updraft from a hot hillside in Southern California and taking a very foggy, choppy boat ride to see Atlantic puffins off the coast of Maine.
 Ed also served on the Tucson Audubon Board of Directors during this period and has been an active supporter of birding and the environment ever since.

 Kimberlyn Drew has been in business and sales since she helped in her mom’s insurance agency as a kid.
 She went on to sell advertising to put herself through UCLA, then moved to Tucson to attend the UA’s Eller School for her MBA.
 After a successful corporate career at Honeywell, she returned to sales with a real estate license.
 When Kimberlyn joined Long Realty in 2006, she was one of the first members of Tucson Audubon’s nascent Birds & Business Alliance.